Low Water Pressure in South Sacramento, CA

 Pipe Repair & Repiping in South Sacramento, Sacramento County typically costs $200–$15,000.
 Spot repair $200–$800; whole-house repipe $4,000–$15,000.
 As a SMUD customer, you may qualify for rebates that reduce costs further.
 Call (916) 476-7689 for a free, no-obligation quote.

 South Sacramento is characterized by diverse community with post-war homes and newer developments.
-While newer homes have modern PEX or copper plumbing, connections, fixtures, and water heaters still require maintenance and eventually replacement.
+Older homes often have galvanized or cast-iron pipes that corrode over time, leading to low water pressure, discolored water, and increased leak risk.
+PEX repiping is a popular upgrade for these homes.
 Our contractors are familiar with the specific challenges and building codes in Sacramento County.

 If it's one fixture, clean the aerator.
 If it's the whole house, check that the main valve is fully open, and check with your water utility for area issues.
 For persistent house-wide low pressure, the cause is usually corroded pipes, a failing pressure regulator, or a hidden leak.